FirebaseExtended/angularfire/documentation.md

 $transaction takes an `updateFn` argument which is a developer-supplied function that will be passed the current data stored at the location (as a JS object).
 The function should return the new value it would like written (as a JS object).
 If `undefined` is returned, the transaction will be aborted and the data at the location will not be modified.
+Keep in mind that this method may be called multiple times until the client and server agree on a final value.

-By default, events are raised each time the transaction update function runs.
-So if it is run multiple times, you may see intermediate states.
-You can set the `applyLocally` argument to false to suppress these intermediate states and instead wait until the transaction has complted before events are raised.
+By default, events are immediately raised when the update function runs.
+So if the client and server disagree on the final state, you may see intermediate values at the client.
+You can set the `applyLocally` argument to false to suppress these intermediate states, which makes the UI less responsive but avoids any temporary blinking of an intermediate value.

 This method returns a promise which will resolve to null if the transaction is aborted, otherwise it resolves with the snapshot of the new data at the location.